maxbrixner/pyghost/README.md

 python -m pyghost text "My name is John Doe, I am from Dublin, I work for Allianz, and my email is john.doe@example.com"
 ```

-To show what pyghost is doing, you can print debug information.
+To enable a more verbose output, you can print debug information.

 ```bash
 python -m pyghost text "My name is John Doe, I am from Dublin, I work for Allianz, and my email is john.doe@example.com" --log DEBUG